microbiome/OMA/23_multi-assay_analyses.md

 ## A MultiAssayExperiment object of 3 listed
 ##  experiments with user-defined names and respective classes.
 ##  Containing an ExperimentList class object of length 3:
-##  [1] microbiota: SummarizedExperiment with 12706 rows and 40 columns
+##  [1] microbiota: TreeSummarizedExperiment with 12706 rows and 40 columns
-##  [2] metabolites: SummarizedExperiment with 38 rows and 40 columns
+##  [2] metabolites: TreeSummarizedExperiment with 38 rows and 40 columns
-##  [3] biomarkers: SummarizedExperiment with 39 rows and 40 columns
+##  [3] biomarkers: TreeSummarizedExperiment with 39 rows and 40 columns
 ## Functionality:
 ##  experiments() - obtain the ExperimentList instance
 ##  colData() - the primary/phenotype DataFrame